by Mikhail Grechukha | January 23, 2018 10:56 am

 Providers of independent testing services fully focus only on QA activities.
 As testing is their main source of profit, they have a large testing infrastructure including different tools and frameworks.
 QA companies monitor the level of competence of their employees and constantly invest in their development.
 Apart from that, each independent QA team has internal managers that regulate processes.

-Besides that, in case of independent testing, dedicated QA teams are available for testing the software products of a certain type.
+Beside that, in case of independent testing, dedicated QA teams are available for testing the software products of a certain type.
 For example, an online store is already developed.
 A customer is able to apply for a dedicated QA team that has a large experience in testing e-commerce solutions.
 The testers are aware of the common bugs and needs of target users.
 If game testers verify the quality of the store, then the results will be rather poor.

 By having independent testing conducted, customers receive an objective and precise quality assessment, but they face several barriers that may affect the product quality.
 Working apart from a development team, independent testers may use outdated project documentation and be unaware of new data.
 Beside that, communication difficulties are possible because of linguistic barriers and multiple time zones of a customer, development and QA teams.
 Nevertheless, independent testing teams are very flexible, and they can adjust their resources to the customer’s needs.